Author. Journalist. Humanist.

-Having worked as a journalist, I feel that if we pay close attention to the ordinary people and everyday events that intersect our lives, they can teach us all we need to know about creating a better world; one without racism, poverty, violence, oppression or environmental degradation.
+Having worked as a journalist, I feel that if we pay close, honest attention to the people and events that intersect our lives, listen to one another generously, read widely, and think critically and deeply, we can find the answers to creating a better world; one without racism, poverty, violence, oppression or environmental degradation.
 Finally, I consider myself a humanist—someone who strives to live an ethical life guided by reason, inspired by compassion and informed by knowledge and experience.
 The writing and creative projects I undertake are driven by this philosophy and by my deep commitment to promote the greater good of humanity.

 Knowing is not enough; we must apply

 Into The Abyss